ignition-is-go/myko/README.md

 This is a NodeJS application which is the core backend process for Rocketship

-## Satellite

-Satellite is an electron + angular project that connects a separate computer with the Rocketship server

-### Dev Notes

-Any main thread dependencies for satellite need to exist both in the dev dependencies of the top level `./package.json`, as well as the dependencies of the `apps/satellite/package.json` in order to both debug and package properly.

 # Storybook

 In order to use storybook with components that consume GraphQL, you can use the `apolloStorybookDecorator` to mock the GraphQL server.